January 15, 2026

 - Which of those services could technology deliver at lower cost without quality loss?

-- Do I have complex situations (business ownership, estate planning, multi-generational wealth transfer) that genuinely require human expertise?
+- Do I have complex situations that genuinely require human expertise?

 - Am I comfortable with self-directed investing using automated tools?

-- Would I benefit from hybrid approach—technology for routine management, humans for strategic decisions?
+- Would a hybrid approach work better — technology for routine management, humans for strategic decisions?

 Test Before Committing